DarrielKremov/insurance-chain/README.md

 # InsureChain

 This sample project allows users to submit insurance claims, view claim statuses, and for admin (contract owner address) to update claim statuses.
-The project also integrates IPFS for document storage.
-It uses typescript on frontend and backend to keep it simple, Solidity for the smart contract.
+It uses Typescript on frontend (React+Bootstrap) and backend (Express) to keep it simple, Solidity for the smart contract, using Hardhat for local contract development and testing.
+Ethers for dealing with the blockchain from our typescript apps.

+As the Ethereum Goerli testnet is now deprecated, we use the recommended replacement Sepolia instead for the deployed sample.

+It was decided to design the project for use with MetaMask - attempting to access any of the frontend pages will prompt the user to connect wallet through MetaMask.
+Any write actions will be sent to the backend for simple validation, preparation, and encryption, then the user will be prompted to sign the transaction and it goes to the blockchain.
+The usecase is simple enough that the smart contract does not need to do any super advanced security checks, but with usual security patterns in mind we use OpenZeppelin's implementations for ownership and reentrancy guard.

 ## Prerequisites